Expat Essentials

-Thanks, climate change: How I got tick-borne Lyme Disease without even knowing it
+Thanks, climate change (updated): How I got tick-borne Lyme Disease without even knowing it

-One morning about three weeks ago, my wife and co-CEO Cheryl looked down at my leg and said, “How did that happen?”
+One morning in July 2024, my wife and co-CEO Cheryl looked down at my leg and said, “How did that happen?”
 “That” was a huge red rash on my left leg.
 There was no pain, and I hadn’t even noticed it.
 But we both knew it wasn’t good.
 I figured I’d been bitten by a spider.
 But when I went to the local doctor, Dr. Petra, she immediately says, “Oh, that’s Lyme Disease.
 You were bitten by a tick.”

 When we think of global warming, we tend to think of melting ice caps and rising seas.
 Climate change is still an abstraction for most people.
 But I can assure you the real and present danger is the spread of tiny little parasites that spread diseases from hot climes to cold.